maplibre/maplibre-navigation-android-legacy/README.md

+# Deprecation

+This project is deprecated.
+Please migrate to [this new version](https://github.com/maplibre/maplibre-navigation-android).

 # Navigation SDK

 When your users want to get from one location to another, don’t push them out of your application into a generic map application.